maelchiotti/LocalMaterialNotes/CONTRIBUTING.md

 ## Localization

+> If you are not familiar with Flutter or even coding, you can just translate the strings from the files listed below and provide them to me in a new [issue](https://github.com/maelchiotti/LocalMaterialNotes/issues), I will do the rest.

 In order to improve or add support for a language, please follow these steps:

 1. Localize the strings found in two different places: